2010 Florida elections

 Elections were held in Florida on Tuesday, November 2, 2010.
 Primary elections were held on August 24, 2010.

 Florida had 4.6 million Democrats and 4 million Republicans.
 The latter outpolled Democrats among the 2.4 million independent voters and attracted conservative Democrats in cross-party voting.
 While running behind Republicans generally, the Democrats ran strongly in every urban area of the state.
 They lost by lopsided margins in the far Panhandle, Southwest Florida and the Space Coast.

 Federal

 United States Senate

 Main contenders for Florida's open Senate seat include Republican Marco Rubio, Democrat Kendrick Meek, and independent Charlie Crist, along with many other third-party and independent candidates.
+Rubio won the election.

 United States House

 All twenty-five of Florida's seats in the United States House of Representatives are up for election in 2010.
+Republicans gained 4 seats to obtain a 19-6 majority in the delegation.

 State

 Governor and Lieutenant Governor

 Incumbent governor Charlie Crist did not run for re-election, choosing instead to run for election as senator (initially as a Republican, then later as an independent).
 In Florida, the governor and lieutenant governor run as a ticket.

 Republican Rick Scott and Democrat Alex Sink won their respective party's primaries; Scott named Jennifer Carroll as his lieutenant-governor running mate while Sink named Rod Smith.
 Scott would go on to win the general election by plurality, thus holding the seat for the GOP.